This is the most comprehensive list of accelerators and incubators targeting Africa-based fintech entrepreneurs you’ll need.

 The programme also gives participating startups the opportunity to pilot and test proofs of concept with corporate partners, with the potential for longer term commercial agreements.

-The Google for Startups Accelerator Africa is three-month accelerator for high seed to Series A startups based in Africa.
+The Google for Startups Accelerator Africa is three-month accelerator for seed to Series A startups based in Africa.
 The programme looks for startups that use machine learning and AI in their solutions.

 The programme currently accepts applications from Algeria, Botswana, Cameroon, Côte D’ivoire, Egypt, Ethiopia, Ghana, Kenya, Morocco, Nigeria, Rwanda, Senegal, South Africa, Tanzania, Tunisia, Uganda, and Zimbabwe.